 While we can’t quite say it’s Williams’ most iconic composition (that honor belongs to Star Wars’ title theme), it’s definitely his most effective.
 With a simple alternating pattern of two notes, mimicking the beat of the human heart, Williams manages to create one of the most dread-infused pieces of music ever written, which perfectly complements the terror in Spielberg’s storytelling.

 When Warner Bros. released The Exorcist, expectations were low.
 After all, who would go and see a horror film with a bloated budget, no stars, and on Boxing Day of all days?

-For years The Exorcist’s reputation preceded it.
-This was a film so scary it could cause heart attacks, induce vomiting, and make even the toughest of the tough wet their pants in fear.
-A dangerous movie with evil running through the celluloid.
+For years, The Exorcist’s reputation preceded it.
+This was a film so scary it could cause heart attacks, induce vomiting, and make even the toughest of the tough wet their pants in fear— it’s a dangerous movie with evil running through the celluloid.

 Does it deserve its infamous reputation?
 Well, yes, it’s the scariest film ever made, but there’s more to it than superficial scares.
 The Exorcist is fundamentally a film not about evil and demons but about love and faith.
 In the end, it subverts the usual nihilism found in horror movies and instead reminds us that while evil exists, good will always rise up to fight it.

 6. Raiders Of The Lost Ark (1981)

 Indiana Jones, the Nazi-punching archaeologist with a wry smile and a heart of gold, had to have a place on this list.
 The only question was which of his films we would include.